 - Users’ online activity for relevant ad targeting and better user experiences

-In recent times, especially after the European Union adopted its General Data Protection Regulation (GDPR) on May 25, 2018, website cookies have come under increased scrutiny due to the new law’s focus on giving EU residents increased control over how data controllers use their personal information collected online.
+Recently, especially after the European Union adopted its General Data Protection Regulation (GDPR) on May 25, 2018, website cookies have come under increased scrutiny due to the new law’s focus on giving EU residents increased control over how data controllers use them their personal information collected online.

 What are the Cookie Consent Requirements under the ePrivacy Directive?

-The ePrivacy Directive, commonly known as EU Cookie Law, directs that if you want to collect the personal information of your website users using cookies injected into his/her device, you need to obtain consent from him/her first.
+The ePrivacy Directive, commonly known as EU Cookie Law, directs that if you want to collect the personal information of your website users using cookies injected into their device, you need to obtain consent from them first.

 For the consent you collect from your users through your cookie banner to be considered compliant with the ePrivacy Directive’s cookie consent requirements, it must be;